-Redefining Realness is being released in paperback this month, so I am leading my second annual #TransBookDrive.
-This year, I am partnering with biyuti publishing, Black Girl Dangerous, and LGBT Books to Prisoners, to fulfill 200 requests from trans folks across the United States, free of charge.
+Redefining Realness, I led my second annual #TransBookDrive, partnering with biyuti publishing, Black Girl Dangerous, and LGBT Books to Prisoners, with the initial goal of fulfilling 200 requests from trans folks in prisons across the United States, free of charge.

 With your help, my very first “Storygiving Campaign” fulfilled 127 orders of Redefining Realness for low-income trans folks in the U.S. That means 127 people whose finances are limited received their own copy of Redefining Realness, free of charge!